nuxt/nuxt/docs/3.api/2.composables/on-prehydrate.md

 ## Usage

-`onPrehydrate` can be called directly in the setup function of a Vue component, or in a plugin.
+`onPrehydrate` can be called directly in the setup function of a Vue component (for example, in `<script setup>`), or in a plugin.
 It will only have an effect when it is called on the server, and it will not be included in your client build.

 ## Parameters